What Makes a Strong Brand?

 Successful brands always deliver top-notch products or services.
 When brands fail to live up to their promises, trust and credibility can quickly erode.

 Take Volkswagen, for example.
 The company installed software in its cars to cheat on emissions tests.
 As a result, Volkswagen faced significant consequences, including hefty fines and damage to its brand reputation.
+It took years to make up for this mistake.

 13. Innovation and Future-Proofing